Salman Khan Unhappy With Bigg Boss 13 Extension?

 Radhe: Your Most Wanted Bhai, which marks Salman Khan's third collaboration with director Prabhu Deva, is touted to be an out-and-out action thriller.
 The movie will feature Disha Patani as the female lead, thus marking her second onscreen collaboration with Salman.
 Disha has earlier shared the screen with the superstar in his recent blockbuster Bharat.

-Reportedly, Radhe will feature an extensive star cast, including Jackie Shroff, Randeep Hooda, Gautham Gulati, etc. The first schedule filming of the Prabhu Deva directorial began on November 1, in Lonavala.
+Reportedly, Radhe will feature an extensive star cast, including Jackie Shroff, Randeep Hooda, Gautham Gulati, and so on.
+The first schedule filming of the Prabhu Deva directorial began on November 1, in Lonavala.
 Reportedly, the team has already finished the first schedule of the movie, and the next schedule is expected to go on floors in foreign locations.
 The Salman Khan starrer has been slated to hit the theatres on May 22, 2020, as an Eid special release.